jp-ryuji/go-arch-patterns/docs/outbox_pattern.md

 # Outbox Pattern Implementation

-This document explains the implementation of the Outbox pattern in this project, which ensures data consistency across multiple services (PostgreSQL and OpenSearch).
+This document explains the implementation of the Outbox pattern in this project, which ensures data consistency between PostgreSQL and external systems.

 ## Overview

 The Outbox pattern is a technique for reliably publishing events from a service to external systems.
-It addresses the challenge of ensuring that data changes in the primary database are reliably propagated to external systems like search engines usually via message queues.
+It addresses the challenge of ensuring that data changes in the primary database are reliably propagated to external systems usually via message queues.

 In our implementation, we coordinate between:

 1. PostgreSQL (primary database)
-2. OpenSearch (search engine)
+2. External systems (such as search engines, messaging systems, etc.)

 ## Implementation Details